A380 To Test Open Rotor Engine

 Key Takeaways:

-• Airbus and CFM International are collaborating to develop and test open rotor engines using an A380 aircraft as a flying testbed.
+• Airbus and CFM International are collaborating to develop and test new open rotor engines on an A380, mounting the engine on its inner left pylon.

-• The primary objective is to advance aviation's net-zero carbon emissions goals by developing more fuel-efficient propulsion technology, with the new design expected to yield a 20% increase in efficiency.
+• The primary objective of this initiative is to advance aviation towards net-zero carbon emissions within the next 30 years, with the engine design expected to offer a 20% increase in efficiency.

 See a mistake?
 Contact us.